yob/sigstore-git/README.md

 This prototype is in ruby which isn't particularly portable, but it was a fast way for me to experiment.
 Sorry 🤷‍♂️

+## Why?

+My particular interest is in CI.
+I have some CI pipelines where I'd like to allowlist the humans who can execute jobs.
+By checking the signature of the head commit on a branch about to run on CI, I can be confident that the branch really was made by a human I trust to execute code in my CI environment.

+Assuming I trust sigstore 🙃

 ## Usage

 For now I assume you have a working ruby environment.